FAQ

 Q. Who do I contact for lost and found?

 A. Groome Transportation customers should call the Fort Collins office at 970-226-5533.
-United and Landline customers can reach representatives at 1-888-428-1149.
+Landline customers can reach representatives at 1-888-428-1149.

-Airport History & Data FAQ
+Airport History & Data FAQ:

 Northern Colorado Regional Airport (FNL) is jointly owned and operated by the Cities of Fort Collins and Loveland.
 Located in the heart of Northern Colorado, FNL serves an important transportation role for the Northern Colorado region.
 It is one of twelve commercially certified airports in the State of Colorado.